SUPPORT * EDUCATION * RESOURCES * ADVOCACY

 of active duty silent military partners started exchanging ideas between Skype and

-our own kitchen tables and formed MPFC in 2011 to begin filling that void, and to create a
+our own kitchen tables, and in 2011 we formally launched MPFC to begin filling that void.
+Our goals were to create a

-We do this by providing online resources, education and training to those who support the military community, outreach and support through safe space virtual hang-outs and community events, and by connecting with other military support organizations and agencies that share the civic responsibility to support all military families.
+We do this by providing online resources, education and training to those who support the military community, outreach and support through safe space online events and local in-person community events, and by connecting with other military support organizations and agencies that share the civic responsibility to support all military families.